samuelmaina/sokoni/README.md

 ### npm install
 ### npm start

- 3) Open the browser at http://localhost:3000/ (in my case,3000 was set as the port number in the .env file.
+ 3) Open the browser at http://localhost:3000/ (in my case,3000 was set as the PORT number in the .env file.
    Put your port as the port number when opening in the browser)